If your credit score has tanked and fallen into the bad or poor category, getting approved for a personal loan is going

 7. Car Loans Canada

-Car Loans Canada is Canada’s oldest online platform for finding the best auto finance rates irrespective of your credit profile.
-Applying for a quote via their website takes about 3 minutes and the entire approval process from application to getting your car can take less than 48 hours.
+Car Loans Canada is one of Canada’s online platform for finding the best auto finance rates irrespective of your credit profile.
+Applying for a quote via their website takes about 3 minutes and the entire approval process from application to getting your car can be completed in a few days.

 Loan rates range from 0% to 29.99% and you can borrow for up to an 8-year term.
 Car Loans Canada operates in Ontario, British Columbia, Alberta, Manitoba, Saskatchewan, Nova Scotia, Newfoundland and Labrador, New Brunswick, and Prince Edward Island.